sidgyl-anz/guardrails/README.md

 ### 3.5.
 Anomaly Detection

 The anomaly detection guardrail is implemented in the `_detect_anomaly` method.
-It uses an Isolation Forest model to detect anomalous interactions.

-The model is trained on a dataset of normal interactions, and it learns to identify interactions that are significantly different from the norm.
-This allows the system to detect novel attacks that may not be caught by the other guardrails.
+Instead of a custom model, it now leverages the `Relevance` scanner from `llm-guard` to check whether the LLM response is on-topic with respect to the original prompt.
+Responses deemed irrelevant are flagged as anomalous.

 ## 4. How to Use the API